rwth-irt/MPC_WT_experiment/README.md

 "MPC_Active" is 1, when the R-MPC is active and controls the wind turbine.
 "EKF_state_<>" contains the state vector estimated by the EKF.
 "sensor_x_t_dtt" and "sensor_y_t_dtt" are accelerometer data before high-pass filtering.
-The Matlab Script "plotData.m" imports the "ExperimentalData.csv" to matlab and plots the wind speed, rotational speed, electrical power, pitch angles and generator torque.
+The Matlab Script "plotData.m" imports the "ExperimentalData_0X.csv" to matlab and plots the wind speed, rotational speed, electrical power, pitch angles and generator torque.